Migrating from Mozilla PDF.js

-PSPDFKit for Web as PDF.js Alternative
+PSPDFKit for Web as a PDF.js Alternative

-ViewState and extensive CSS Customization, we make sure that you can provide your users with the best PDF viewer experience.
+ViewState and extensive CSS customization, we make sure you can provide your users with the best PDF viewer experience.
 We allow our viewer to be easily embedded in your existing application without the need to handle direct PDF render instructions.